 After Closing PowerShell

-So we’re going to click “quit to desktop.”
+We’re going to click “quit to desktop.”
 Once all of the Windows background processes related to the game have terminated, we will receive access to the play button in the Battle.net gaming client.
-So we’ll try to click “play” again from the Call Of Duty Warzone gaming title in our library.
-We should see the progress loading screen complete and then move onto the splash screen before loading the “Connecting to Online Services” screen.
+We’ll try to click “play” again from the Call Of Duty Warzone gaming title in our library… We should see the progress loading screen complete, and then move onto the splash screen before loading the “Connecting to Online Services” screen.
 And it should now get us past that screen to check for an update and fetch the online profile before successfully loading the Warzone menu.